frontendweb3/demo-github-registry/readme.md

-Create a demo package for testing with github repo
+Create a demo package for testing with github repo and github action workflow